-As a backbone, small votive offerings with reefs of the great coral barrier that define the largest living animal being in the world.
-Painted in gold and floating in a metallic blue, they appear as a central figure surrounded by mysterious objects, archaeological remains, plants, organs and animals.
+As a backbone, small offerings of coral from the Great Barrier Reef that define the largest living animal being in the world.
+Painted in gold and floating in a metallic blue, they appear as a central figure surrounded by mysterious objects, archaeological remains, plants, organs, and animals.

 What happens to bodies is not immediately visible; it accumulates implacably, like the acidification of the seas.

 Regina de Miguel (Málaga, 1977): Her interdisciplinary artistic practice is characterized by research and development of processes aimed at the production of knowledge and hybrids objects.
 Read more about the artist and her work on her website.

 To purchase a limited edition by Regina de Miguel, click here.